AsperTheDog/RedWire/README.md

 There are 9 types of components:

 ### Wire
 This component is completely passive.
 It will simply transmit the strongest intensity going inwards towards all other elements around it.
-Every time any amount of power intensity enters the cable it will be reduced by one level
+Every time any amount of power intensity enters the cable it will be reduced by one level.
 Wires cannot be prevented from sticking to other elements around it.
 <img src='https://github.com/AsperTheDog/WireBug/assets/45227294/ac00c599-8951-465d-a829-5a43f3166971' width='300'>